 scholarships-and-grants

-The Allied Health Rural Generalist Program (Level 1) Scholarship has been established to equip and support new graduate or early career allied health professionals to work effectively in rural and remote settings.
+The Allied Health Rural Generalist Program (Level 1) Scholarship has been established to equip and support new graduate or early career allied health professionals in NSW Health to work effectively with people in rural and remote communities.

 About the scholarship

-The Allied Health Rural Generalist Program (Level 1) Scholarship provides financial assistance ($12,000) to complete the Level 1 Allied Health Rural Generalist Program through James Cook University.
-Scholarship funds can be used for course fees, technology or other costs associated with completing this training program.
+The Allied Health Rural Generalist Program (Level 1) Scholarship provides financial assistance of up to $12,000 to complete the Level 1 Allied Health Rural Generalist Program through James Cook University (JCU).
+Scholarship funds can be used for course fees, technology, or other costs associated with completing this training program within your Local Health District (LHD).

 Download Scholarship Guidelines for full application and eligibility criteria